MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/manage/Updates-Operations.md

 3. In the shortcut menu or the **Actions** pane, select **Not Approved**, and then click **Yes** on the confirmation message.

 ## Approving Updates for Removal
-You can approve an update for removal \(that is, to uninstall an already\-installed update\).
+You can approve an update for removal (that is, to uninstall an already-installed update).
 This option is available only if the update is already installed and supports removal.
-You can specify a deadline for the update to be uninstalled, or specify a past date for the deadline if you want to remove the update immediately \(the next time client computers contact the WSUS server\).
+You can specify a deadline for the update to be uninstalled, or specify a past date for the deadline if you want to remove the update immediately (the next time client computers contact the WSUS server).

 It is important to mention that not all updates support removal.
 You can see whether an update supports removal by selecting an individual update and looking at the **Details** pane.
 Under **Additional Details**, you will see the **Removable** category.
 If the update cannot be removed through WSUS, in some cases it can be removed with **Add or Remove Programs** from **Control Panel**.